The NFL's top training camp position battles: 32 to watch

 Cornerback

-It appeared the left guard spot to replace All Pro Andrew Norwell might have been key a few months ago, but the corner spot opposite James Bradberry looms even bigger for a team looking to solidify the secondary.
+It appeared the left guard spot to replace All-Pro Andrew Norwell might have been key a few months ago, but the corner spot opposite James Bradberry looms even bigger for a team looking to solidify the secondary.
 Rookie second-round pick Donte Jackson appears to have the upper hand over Kevon Seymour, now that Ross Cockrell is out for the season with a broken fibia and tibula.
 Both have their pluses.
 Jackson brings an attitude and speed that is much needed.
 Seymour is stronger at the point of attack.
-In this case Jackson's swagger, something this unit hasn't had since Josh Norman played in Carolina, might put him over the top. -- David Newton
+In this case, Jackson's swagger, something this unit hasn't had since Josh Norman played in Carolina, might put him over the top. -- David Newton

 New Orleans Saints